 “The purpose of this project is to use photography as a medium to express feelings”.
 It is also an opportunity to give a voice to a community that is all too often underrepresented.

-Through black and white portraits, in analog medium format film (120 mm), the idea is to reflect and mourn during the photo shoot.
-After an exchange with the participants, the subjects were asked to pose on a black background under a spotlight.
-The signs, written by the subjects themselves, testify to the messages that Berlin's Afro-European community wishes to convey to the world: “We can’t Breathe”.
+With an analog camera loaded on black and white films these portraits took shapes.
+The photo shooting was our moment to reflect and mourn together.
+After an exchange with the participants, the subjects were asked to pose on a black background under a one an only spotlight.
+The signs, written by the subjects themselves, testify to the messages that Berlin's Afro-European community wishes to convey to the world.

 Neben Saison